 Another enchanting excursion opportunity in the north of Thailand is to explore Mae Hong Son This misty mountain retreat is situated north-west of Chiang Mai and very close to the Burmese border.
-The whole area is surrounded by lush forested jungle.
+The whole area becomes surrounded by lush forested jungle.
 Though this sleepy little town is way off the beaten track, it's becoming more popular as tourism facilities are surprisingly well developed here.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page and or book your hotel reservation to amazing Thailand using the HotelTravel search box below.
-Have a happy holiday and a safe trip.
+Simply take your next tour by selecting any one of the many excursions listed.
+Here's wishing you a safe trip and a happy and exciting holiday.